Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

-The sheer age of those COBOL systems is, oddly, actually something that works in their favor.
+The sheer age of those COBOL systems is, oddly, actually something that works in their favour.
 Because they’re old, they have been relentlessly debugged.
 When a program is first written, it inevitably has problems.
 Sometimes it’s a typo, a misplaced command; other times, the user does something the programmer never expected, and things crash.
 When you get a new app, if it’s buggy and crash-prone, this is why: the creators sent it out into the world with lots of these little flaws.
 It can take days, weeks, or years to discover all the problems.

 But those COBOL programs that run the world?
 They’ve had decades for coders and users to uncover all the problems, and to fix them.

 Adriana Stern (not a pseudonym this time!), another coder I spoke to who worked for large Canadian banks, started her career in the ’80s, when the systems were still ironing out some odd bugs.
 One day she found that a particular bank terminal in Quebec was sending the system accented letters — and the original programmer had never expected that to happen.

 “So when the system tried to interpret it, it would choke,” she tells me.
 In another case, a different COBOL program kept crashing, and she finally realized it was because a new customer’s name had a single quotation mark in it — which the program accidentally thought was an instruction saying “the end of the data set,” grinding the code to a halt.

 Stern worked for banks for 30 years, and she figures 85% of her work wasn’t writing bold new features for the bank — it was “maintenance.”
 Think of it like a sort of digital plumbing, fixing leaks, making everything run gradually more and more smoothly.

 “It was hard work — you’re burning the candle at both ends,” she told me.